slotdawg/ts2020/beam_security_compliance/beam_security_compliance.rst

 Takeaways
 +++++++++

-- Beam’s security compliance capabilities can identify cloud resource misconfigurations using 1000+ security audits across Nutanix and public clouds.
+- Beam’s security compliance capabilities can identify resource misconfigurations using 1000+ security audits across on-premises private clouds built on Nutanix and public cloud infrastructure.
 - Beam also makes it very easy to create your own custom-audits and get alerted on audit failures that you care about.
 - Nutanix costs can be configured using a highly customizable TCO model that helps you identify your true cost of running your private cloud
 - You can also use Beam as a system-of-records to validate your compliance with regulatory policies like PCI-DSS.